 To successfully brew your black tea, you should begin by filling your tea bowel with a small amount of hot water.
-You should then add a dosage of black tea powder.
+You should then add about 1/2 teaspoon of black tea powder.
 The amount you put in is entirely dependent upon your desire although adding too much can altogether ruin your experience.

 Once this is done, you should stir the beverage until there is no lumps or clumps present.
 If the mixture is simply too thick, try adding more water to even it out.
 Once the beverage has reached your desired thickness and is free of clumps, you can begin to enjoy your incredibly nutritious beverage!